OrchardCMS/OrchardCore/src/docs/reference/core/Apis.GraphQL.Abstractions/README.md

 OrchardCore implementation of filtering query by argument can be seen [in ContentItemQuery](https://github.com/OrchardCMS/OrchardCore/blob/main/src/OrchardCore/OrchardCore.ContentManagement.GraphQL/Queries/ContentItemQuery.cs) or ```MediaAssetQuery```.

-OrchardCore implementation of applying argument on field can be seen in ```MediaFieldQueryObjectType```.
+Orchard Core's implementation of applying an argument on a field can be seen in `MediaFieldQueryObjectType`.

 ## Querying related content items